Login

 How To Select The Best Entry Level Barcode Printers For Your Business

 As a result, it's important to choose the right printer for your warehouse operation.
-There are two types of warehouse barcode printers: desktop models (which are typically smaller and made of durable plastic) and industrial models (which are typically larger and made of metal) (which are bigger and have metal construction.)
+There are two types of warehouse barcode printers: desktop models (which are typically smaller and made of durable plastic) and industrial models (which are typically larger and made of metal).

 Industrial Barcode Printers like the ZEBRA ZT 420 / 421 can work well in smaller warehouses with a light print load and in a relatively clean environment.
 This type of printer is also typically less expensive – in some cases, roughly half the price of an industrial printer from the same manufacturer.
 Industrial printers, such as the PRINTRONIX T8000, have an advantage in higher-volume warehouses and applications where the printer is subjected to dust, dirt, or abuse.